OspreyProject/Osprey/.github/PRIVACY.md

 from a single IP, making it practically impossible for any provider to associate a URL lookup with you specifically.

 **Most URLs are never sent to providers at all.** The proxy server maintains a cache of previously checked URLs.
-If a URL has already been evaluated, the result is returned from cache without contacting any provider.
+If a URL has already been recently evaluated, the result is returned from cache without contacting any provider.

 When a URL does reach a provider, the data sent depends on the provider type: